Influencing Humans to Conform to Preference Models for RLHF: Likelihood of preference dataset

 \section{Likelihood of preference dataset}

 When we evaluate the likelihood of a preference dataset given a preference model (under the assumption that it follows a Boltzmann distribution), we seek to evaluate which class of preference model can better express the human data, given equivalent versions of the ground-truth reward function that was taught to human subjects prior to preference elicitation.
 Specifically, we note that reward functions that differ only by a constant scaling factor are equivalent under most definitions—including how they order policies given a start state distribution and, by consequence, their sets of optimal policies—and different scalings of the same ground-truth reward function are considered an equivalence class.\commentb{Might be confusing to use class both regarding the reward functions and the pref models.} Concretely, to evaluate the likelihood of a dataset given a preference model class and this equivalence class that includes the ground-truth reward function, we use the highest likelihood across a predefined list of positive scaling parameters, each of which multiplies the output of the ground-truth reward function.
-This scaling parameter can also be seen as scaling the difference in the two segment statistics and it therefore affects entropy of the probabilities given to preferring each segment, pushing them closer to 0.5 or to 0 and 1.
-Mathematically, it has the same effect as using a Boltzmann temperature parameter, making such a temperature parameter redundant in most settings and therefore not part of our standard description of the preference models.
+This scaling parameter can also be seen as scaling the difference in the two segment statistics; mathematically, it has the same effect as using a Boltzmann temperature parameter.
 The predefined list of scaling parameters was chosen to cover the space in which these preference models have relatively high likelihoods.
-Alternatively, this scaling parameter could be learned via gradient descent and tested on a heldout set, like in k-fold cross validation, but we decided against this approach out of concerns that learning a scaling parameter is not representative of actually learning a reward function, where the reward function has unknown parameters beyond its scale.
+Alternatively, this scaling parameter could be learned via gradient descent and tested on a heldout set, like in k-fold cross validation, but we decided against this approach out of concerns that learning a scaling parameter is not representative of actually learning a reward function; the reward function has unknown parameters beyond its scale.

 For each preference dataset resulting from each experimental condition, we evaluate how well $P_{regret}$ and $P_{\Sigma_r}$ predict the dataset.
 We explore a range of possible reward scaling parameters for $P_{regret}$ and $P_{\Sigma_r}$, computing the mean cross-entropy loss for each parameter and model over the dataset.
 The reward scaling parameters were selected to be exponentially spaced between approximately $1$ and $-1$.
 The $n$-th reward scaling parameter is given by $p_n = ar^{n-1}$.
 We used $25$ reward scaling parameters: the first $12$ were generated with $a=0.01$ and $r=1.236$, the next $12$ with $a=-0.01$ and $r=1.236$, and the final parameter was set to $0$.